 ‘You okay mate,’ Cut Man said to Curly Man, ‘you’re not gunna be any trouble are ya, me china plate?’

-‘No.’ Curly Man had a voice so quiet one was never sure whether it was him or a mouse doing the talking from his top pocket, the fixed subject of his gaze.
+‘No.’ Curly Man had a voice so quiet one was never sure whether it was him or a mouse doing the talking from his top pocket, which appeared to be the fixed subject of his gaze.

 ‘Good on ya.’
 Cut Man looked like he was going to pat him on the back or something, but presumably thought better of it.
 I have learnt you could never tell what might happen if contact was made.
 People were deeply sensitive, including myself—it’s the frayed nerves they say.
+We all seem to have nervous complaints to one degree or another.
 I eventually learnt that in the case of Curly Man, apart from the incurable shyness, the looking down was the result of his obsessive search for discarded cigarette butts.
 He roamed the streets day after day, his eyes glued to the pavements.
 Less and less people smoked these days, so this great enterprise of his was Odyssean in its scope.
 Odd thing is, I never saw him actually puffing on any of the results of his quest.
 I imagined bags filled up with used butts in his room.

-Someone had given him a walking frame as he was practically paralytic.
+Someone had given him a walking frame as he was practically paralytic from the drink.
 Cut Man put his filthy rucksack on the seat of the walking frame and sent him on his way.

 ‘Off you go mate, you’ve got some thinkin’ to do.
-Don’t think of comin’ back until ya do’
+Don’t be comin’ back until ya do.’

 ‘Fuck you and ya sister.’